Minster Chiropractic Center is always looking over the latest information when it comes to nutrition so we can keep up with you!

 Magnesium’s suppression of the inflammatory responses

-may even prevent the death of Schwann cells, the cells that insulate nerves (another great bit of information for your Minster chiropractor!
+may even impede the death of Schwann cells, the cells that form a cocoon around your nerves (another great bit of information for your Minster chiropractor!

 An increase of only 100 mg of magnesium per day reduced stroke risk by 8%